 Odds & Ends

-George “Wingy” Johnston scored two goals, on Oct.
-31, 1945, in his first game after two years of military service, to lead the Blackhawks to a 5-1 win over the Rangers.
-18,877 fans crammed into the Chicago Stadium for the largest weeknight crowd in NHL history.
+In his first game after two years of military service, George “Wingy” Johnston scored two goals on Oct.
+31, 1945, to lead the Blackhawks to a 5-1 win over the Rangers.
+A total of 18,877 fans crammed into the Chicago Stadium for the largest weeknight crowd in NHL history.

 On Oct.
 31, 1966, Andy Bathgate scored a goal and added three assists as the Maple Leafs beat the visiting Blackhawks.
 Exactly six years later, now with the Penguins, Bathgate played in his 1000th career game, a 5-2 loss in Chicago,

-The Canucks signed Russian forward Pavel Bure to his first NHL contract, on Oct.
+The Canucks signed Russian forward Pavel Bure to his first NHL contract on Oct.
 31, 1991.
-He made his league debut five days later and finished his rookie season with 34 goals and 60 points in 65 games.
+Five days later, he made his league debut and finished his rookie season with 34 goals and 60 points in 65 games.

 On Oct.
 31, 2003, the Canucks became the second team in NHL history to score the first goal in its first 11 games of the season.
 Trevor Linden started the scoring in Vancouver’s 4-1 win at the Phoenix Coyotes.

 Rookie Jonathan Toews scored a goal on Oct.
 31, 2007, in the Blackhawks’ 5-4 victory over the Dallas Stars.
 This gave him at least one point in each of the first 10 games of his career, the second-longest such point streak in league history.

 Happy Birthday to You